shao-lab/MAnorm/docs/source/usage.rst

 Format of read files
 --------------------

-MAnorm does not excluded any duplicated reads, and you may need use other tools to remove duplicates in advance to if you want.
+.. note:: MAnorm does not excluded any duplicated reads, and you may need use other tools to remove
+          duplicates in advance to if you want.

 BED format
 ^^^^^^^^^^

-.. note:: BED format can only be used in single-end mode.
+.. note:: BED format can only be used in **single-end** mode.

 Standard `BED`_ format is supported.

 BEDPE format
 ^^^^^^^^^^^^

-.. note:: BEDPE format can only be used in paired-end mode.
+.. note:: BEDPE format can only be used in **paired-end** mode.

 `BEDPE`_ format which is defined by `bedtools`_ is also supported.
 Paired reads with both ends mapped to a same chromosome are counted.